tflannagan/tflannagan/README.md

 ## ⚡ Fun fact

-When I'm not coding, you can find me hiking, reading books or playing tennis.
+When I'm not coding, you can find me skiing, producing music or playing tennis.